tinyclub/linux-lab/README.md

 ### 6.2.1 Why kvm speedding up is disabled

-kvm only supports both of `qemu-system-i386` and `qemu-system-x86_64` currently, and it also requires the cpu and bios support, otherwise, you may get this error log:
+kvm only supports both of `qemu-system-i386` and `qemu-system-x86_64` currently, and it also requires the CPU and bios support, otherwise, you may get this error log:

     modprobe: ERROR: could not insert 'kvm_intel': Operation not supported

-Check cpu virtualization support, if nothing output, then, cpu not support virtualization:
+Check CPU virtualization support, if nothing output, then, cpu not support virtualization:

     $ cat /proc/cpuinfo | egrep --color=always "vmx|svm"

-If cpu supports, we also need to make sure it is enabled in bios features, simply reboot your computer, press 'Delete' to enter bios, please make sure the 'Intel virtualization technology' feature is 'enabled'.
+If CPU supports, we also need to make sure it is enabled in bios features, simply reboot your computer, press 'Delete' to enter bios, please make sure the 'Intel virtualization technology' feature is 'enabled'.

 ### 6.2.2 Poweroff hang